BioBoost/object-oriented-programming-using-java/11_defining_classes/challenges.md

-## Chapter 11 - Creating Classes - Challenges
+# Chapter 11 - Defining our own Classes - Challenges

+## A Point Class

+## A Square Class

 ### Circle Properties